thingsapart/EBB-pwm-peristaltic-stepper/README.md

 ![Connector Ideas](Guide/Images/PowerConnectorIdeas.png)

-I use the Anderson Power Pole connector in a victim cable configurationso that the Anderson connector receives the brunt of being plugged and unplugged as the connector on the PCB isn't really designed for that.
+I use the Anderson Power Pole connector in a victim cable configuration so that the Anderson connector receives the brunt of being plugged and unplugged as the connector on the PCB isn't really designed for that.
 I would however recommend cutting an existing cable for beginners because Anderson Power Poles are expensive and the DIY connectors sold on Amazon and the like need soldering and are fairly flimsy.

 ## What you need to 3D print.